Below are a number of questions and answers relating to Alzheimer's disease to help you make sense of what care you might need now and in the future.

 As symptoms progress there are a number of stages of care.
 Including greater home support and respite care.
 Residential care may be required for some sufferers, but not to all, depending on personal circumstances.

-If it becomes appropriate for the person to enter residential care, selecting the right home is a very important decision.
+If it becomes appropriate for the person to enter residential care, selecting the right dementia care home is a very important decision.
 There are many issues to consider in order to find the right home.
 Some care homes are registered to provide personal care.
 This means that they will provide help with washing, dressing, eating etc.

 In some care home's registered for personal care, staff will have received special training in dementia care.
 Other homes are registered to provide nursing care and will have a qualified nurse on duty 24 hours a day.